isomerpages/govtech-gobusiness/_FAQ/1d-sectorspecific.md

 #### **12. Is it okay for a cleaner/part-time maid to come to clean my house?**
 No. Home cleaning services, including freelance home cleaning, are not permitted to continue.

+#### **13. Are ICT retailers allowed to continue operations?**
+The physical sales of ICT products and services must cease.
+Only i) authorised service centres providing repair services or shops providing predominantly repair services, such as the repair of ICT electronics, or replacements of equipment or parts; or ii) shops operated by fixed or mobile telecom service providers for essential services, such as telecom and broadband subscription service plan signups, are allowed to continue operations.
+For a full list of locations, please visit <a href="https://www.imda.gov.sg/for-community/We-Go-Digital/GoWhere" target="_blank">https://www.imda.gov.sg/for-community/We-Go-Digital/GoWhere</a> for more information.

+#### **14. I have received the approval to continue my business operations.
+Does that mean that I can continue to operate all my business functions?**
+No. Retail businesses that have received the approval can continue their trading (B2B) or online sales functions.
+They must however cease their physical retail shops for B2C sales function, unless their physical B2C sales is clearly stated as an essential service e.g. supermarkets, pharmacies.
+This means that all other physical retail stores/ department stores must cease operations.
+B2C sales via online retail can still continue.